fangya9072/test/README.md

-To run index.js on localhost, Express.js and Node.js should be installed in the path.
+To run index.js, Express.js and Node.js should be installed in the path.
+If you run the code on localhost, the address should be "localhost:3000".
+If you run it on our server, the address should be http://3.93.183.130:3000/

 Install NVM